AngelCampos/txtools/README.md

 <!-- badges: end -->

-**txtools** is a package that processes GenomicAlignments into their transcriptomic versions.
+**txtools** is a package that processes GenomicAlignments objects into their transcriptomic versions.

-**txtools** is meant to expand the functionality of the [**GenomicAlignments**](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) package, as currently it does not suppot transcriptomic convertion, which is being increasingly needed to process and analyze RNA-seq data as we closely inspect the reads that diverse RNA-seq-based methodologies provide.
+**txtools** is meant to expand the functionality of the [**GenomicAlignments**](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) package, as currently it does not support transcriptomic convertion.
+This type of convertion is increasingly needed to process and analyze RNA-seq data in which transcript-structure awareness and close nucleotide-level inspection is required.

 ## Installation